Here are some reasons we think you should hire our live bands for your event:

 First of all, check we're available for your event by filling out our contact form.

-If you want to go ahead with a booking, we require a 20% retainer fee along with a signed booking form, which we prepare for you.
+If you want to go ahead with a booking, we require a non-refundable 40% retainer fee to secure the date, along with a signed booking form, which we prepare for you.

 The remaining balance is normally due 10 days before your event.

-We prefer not to advertise our prices on the website, because they can vary so much depending on the location and, to a certain extent, the time of year and day of the week.
+We prefer not to advertise our prices on the website, because they can vary so much depending on the location, band size and, to a certain extent, the time of year and day of the week.

 However, we respond to all booking enquiries very quickly – almost always within 24 hours, and often a lot quicker than that.